-This week I'm pleased to welcome a new sponsor to MacSparky, Automatic.
-Automatic is a device that plugs into your car's OBD-II port.
+This week I’m pleased to welcome back Automatic as a MacSparky sponsor.
+Automatic is a device that plugs into your car’s OBD-II port.
 (Just about every car made since 1996 has one.)
-The Automatic then has access to your vehicle's data and connects via BlueTooth to your iPhone.
+The Automatic then has access to your vehicle’s data and connects via BlueTooth to your iPhone.
 It gives you tons of data and new and geeky ways to interact with your car.
 Just a few of the things you can do with Automatic are:

 - Get extremely accurate data about fuel efficiency, trip distance, gas used, and other performance metrics.